 NOTE:Windows 8 is a dynamic environment where the Start screen is easily changed and graphics update frequently.
 Some screen shots in this article might appear different from an actual Windows 8 experience.

-View a video to help you learn about the new features in Windows 8
+View a video to help you learn about the new features

 Before you begin